gqueste/mjTables/README.md

 # mjTables
-Application to manage role play games and tables in an assocation / group
+Application to manage role play games and tables in an association / group

 ## Front
 * AngularJS